Indian Territory Treasure Hunters Club

 For short, we use the designation I.T.T.H.C.
 Our club was organized in January, 1969.
 The purpose was to gather treasure hunters together for fellowship and to grow in knowledge of historical facts, historical locations and to inform the members of such.
 It is also to further interest in the hobby of treasure hunting, and is very much a family oriented group.

-Our meetings are held on the second Saturday of each month at 7:30 p.m. at the Owasso Community Center, 301 S. Cedar St., Owasso, Oklahoma.
+Our meetings are held on the first Saturday of each month, except December, at 7:30 p.m. at the Rhema Building, 1004 W. Kenosha Street, Broken Arrow,OK.
 Members are also welcome to attend the board meetings at a location and time announced each month.

 Visitors are always welcome at our regular club meetings.
 All other club activities are open to club members only.
 Membership dues are: